Aliases for RARS Gene

 GeneCards Summary for RARS Gene

 RARS (Arginyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with RARS include leukodystrophy, hypomyelinating, 9.
-Among its related pathways are Gene Expression and tRNA Aminoacylation.
-GO annotations related to this gene include tRNA binding and arginine-tRNA ligase activity.
+Diseases associated with RARS include Leukodystrophy, Hypomyelinating, 9 and Embryonal Carcinoma.
+Among its related pathways are tRNA Aminoacylation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and aminoacyl-tRNA ligase activity.
 An important paralog of this gene is RARS2.

 UniProtKB/Swiss-Prot for RARS Gene

-Forms part of a macromolecular complex that catalyzes the attachment of specific amino acids to cognate tRNAs during protein synthesis.
-Modulates the secretion of AIMP1 and may be involved in generation of the inflammatory cytokine EMAP2 from AIMP1.
+Forms part of a macromolecular complex that catalyzes the attachment of specific amino acids to cognate tRNAs during protein synthesis (PubMed:25288775).
+Modulates the secretion of AIMP1 and may be involved in generation of the inflammatory cytokine EMAP2 from AIMP1 (PubMed:17443684).